 After careful assessment and consideration, the court may decide it is in the child’s best interests to return home to their birth family and the child maybe returned to their care.
 Concurrent carers will have the satisfaction of knowing that they have given the child the best possible start in life by providing care and security from the earliest stages and will play at part in helping them settle back into their family.

 Adoption Matters partnered with Caritas Care in 2014 to form the Concurrent Planning Service to offer this innovative route for some young children in the care system.
-The service is now one of the largest services of its kind in the UK and covers the whole of the North West including; Lancashire, Greater Manchester; Cheshire; Wirral, Merseyside and parts of Shropshire.
-We have now placed over 140 children through the service and approved over 110 individuals and families.
+The service is now one of the largest services of its kind in the UK and covers the whole of the North West including; Lancashire, Greater Manchester; Cheshire; Wirral and Merseyside.
+We have now placed over 155 children through the service and approved over 120 individuals and families.

 Due to the young age of children placed with our concurrent carers, one carer, if applying as a couple, will need to be based at home full time for a minimum of 6 months of the fostering phase in order to help the child to form stable and secure early attachments and to facilitate contact between the child and his/her birth parents when you will be approved as a foster carer (see below).

 In 2015, changes in legislation in relation to parental leave also applies to adoption.
 This was welcome news for families as it means that adoption leave can start from the point that the child is placed under fostering regulations.
 There is now also greater flexibility in the sharing of adoption leave between partners, if applying as a couple.